oliverzh2000/wen-reader/README.md

 Transitioning from heuristic / dictionary-driven segmentation to a transformer-based on-device model.
 This enables more accurate boundaries for idioms, rare words, and ambiguous cases that rule-based methods struggle with.

-- Improved highlighting system
-Fixing the known issue where dark mode highlights are overridden by Readium’s CSS.
-Longer-term: a more robust overlay-based highlight engine.

 - Bookmarks & in-book search
 Standard reading features that are on the way.